 Dragging Between Block and Flex Containers

-You can drag and drop items between containers with different layout types.
+You can drag and drop items between containers that use different layout types.

 Dragging Rows: